wolfib/proxy-nca/README.md

 # Training with UPMC-G20

 You need Python3 and minimum PyTorch 0.4.1 to run the code via the following command: `python3 train.py`.
-This will download the UPMC-G20 dataset automatically and perform training for 20 epochs.
+This will download the [UPMC-G20 dataset](http://visiir.lip6.fr/) automatically and perform training for 20 epochs.

+Training takes about 8 minutes on a NVIDIA Quadro P4000

 | Metric |   Results  |
 | ------ | ---------- |